KalidasVijaybhak/meanings/readme.md

    >Nikola Tesla : "The spread of civilisation may be likened to a fire, first a feeble spark, next a flickering flame, then a mighty blaze ever increasing in speed and power"

->Jim Rickards(Financial analyst): "Figuring our financial collapses is like trying to figure out which snowflake caused the avalance"
+>Jim Rickards(Financial analyst): "Figuring our financial collapses is like trying to figure out which snowflake caused the avalanche"